bmkandji/automAM/README.md

     - Ensure R is installed on your system.
     - Install required R packages (`rmgarch`, `rugarch`, etc.) using the R console or package manager.

-## Usage
-1. **Data Retrieval:**
-    - Use `data_fetcher.py` to fetch historical financial data for specified assets.

-2. **Data Processing:**
-    - Preprocess the retrieved data using `data_processor.py`.

-3. **Statistical Modeling:**
-    - Fit GARCH models and conduct volatility analysis with `model.py`.

-4. **Portfolio Optimization:**
-    - Utilize portfolio optimization techniques in `portfolio.py` to construct efficient portfolios.

-## Contributing
-Contributions to this project are welcome!
-If you have any ideas, feature requests, or bug reports, please open an issue or submit a pull request.

 ## License
 This project is licensed under the [MIT License](LICENSE).